-Alternatively, if you are staying at a hotel that has concierge service, do not hesitate to ask them for help!
+Alternatively, if you are staying at a hotel that has a concierge service, do not hesitate to ask them for help!
 If you believe that your hotel has your interests at heart, then you can trust their recommendations.

 #5 Travel Tip For Seoul Korea: street food is clean and safe to eat upon your arrival

 I’m usually wary of street food and will cautiously eat only after spending a few days in the country.
-However, because Seoul is so clean and sanitary, I think it’s safe to eat street food the first day you arrive.
+However, because Seoul is so clean and sanitary, I think it’s safe to eat street food on the first day you arrive.

 #6 Travel Tip For Seoul Korea: The metro system is your second best friend